Measuring data types

 We would like to calculate $\underline{\Alg}(\n, B)$ for arbitrary $B \in \Alg$.
 Our aim is to leverage the isomorphism

-To do so, we make an observation about $\Alg(\n, Z)$ for an arbitrary algebra $(Z.\zeta) \in \Alg$.
+To do so, we make an observation about $\Alg(\n, Z)$ for an arbitrary algebra $(Z,\zeta) \in \Alg$.
 Since $\n$ is preinitial, any morphism out of $\n$ is unique.
 So, $\Alg(\n, Z)$ has at most one element.
 The question now becomes if there is a condition on $Z$ for $\Alg(\n, Z)$ to be inhabited.
 We claim this condition is

 Now that we have an indication on whether $\Alg(\n, Z)$ is inhabited for arbitrary $Z \in \Alg$, we can focus on $Z = [C,B]$.
-Observing the algebra structure on $[C,B]$, we see the morphism $\fromI{[C,B]}$ is given by
+Observing the algebra structure on $[C,B]$, we see the morphism $-_{[C,B]}$ is given by

-Denoting the algebra structure on $[C,B]$ by $\alpha$, we would like to know under which conditions on $C$ and $B$ $\alpha(\fromI{[C,B]}(i)) = \alpha(\fromI{[C,B]}(\min(n-1)(i)))$.
-The above condition can be satisfied if $\toT{C}(c) \leq n$ for all $c\in C$ or if condition \ref{eq:natcondition} holds for $B$.
+Denoting the algebra structure on $[C,B]$ by $\alpha$, we would like to know under which conditions on $C$ and $B$ $\alpha(i_{[C,B]}) = \alpha((\min(n-1)(i))_{[C,B]})$.
+The above condition can be satisfied if $\ind{c} \leq n$ for all $c\in C$ or if condition \ref{eq:natcondition} holds for $B$.
 So, we have the following: